agentd00nut/steam_profile_changer/README.md

 4. On the first launch steam might detect the app as a "new computer" and your steam email address will receive one of the verification emails, enter that code at the prompt.
 You won't have to do this again.

-## How to use

-Default is the pool the program picks from when returning from a game.
-This pool will be used to "reset" your profile when you leave games.

-You need to leave this running while you play games on steam so it can detect when you start and stop playing games.
-Also you'll need to manually setup the default app with what you want your profile to be when you come out of games.

-If you install new apps then the program needs you to click the refresh symbol at the top left to tell it to go check for new apps!

-If you want to manually update your profile select the app you want to use as your pool and click the second option at the top left, the upload icon.

-You can omit either avatars or personas from an app pool.
-You'll keep whatever you have and only update what you have selected for that app.

-## Issues

-If you have issues either tweet me or use the issue reporter for this repo.

 ## Contribute
 Here are some things that would be helpful.

 Clean up the gui and making it work well at large and small window sizes.

-Using steam sentry files located in the steam directory if they are present would simplify the login experience on first launch.

 Trying it out!